OutWooods/student_directory/Codewars.md

 This is a collection of the codewars questions I have attempted for each of the learning objectives of week four of the Makers Academy pre-course.

-Since we've just covered markdown, I've also used this as an opportunity to apply what I've learnt.
+Since we've just covered markdown, this seemed a good time practise the skill.

 Below are the topics, ordered by relative confidence, with links to the kata that connect to the topic.
 I've also added links to websites that I found useful.